The print version of my CV lists my contact details; for this online version, please use the contact form to get in touch with me.

 - Working as part of a two-person team required discipline, a close attention to detail and the ability to work independently to meet very tight deadlines.
 I planned, wrote and tested new features for the software and for our website, and planned and wrote training materials (including several hours’ video tutorials and regular hour-long online training sessions).
 I also gave presentations at international conferences and trade shows, as well as one-to-one training. (“The best customer service I have ever had from any company, ever” – customer feedback.)

 - Working for various clients including the University, St Catharine’s College, Queens’ College and UCL.

 - Design and print management for reports, marketing material, brochures, annual magazines, books etc.

 - Dealing with several projects simultaneously required careful organisation, time management and attention to detail.

 - 2005–2008: Designer / Design Manager, Cambridge University Press

 - 2003–2005: Computer Officer, Research Services Division, University of Cambridge

 - 2002–2003: Alumni Officer, St Catharine’s College, Cambridge

 - Cambridgeshire Beekeepers’ Association Honey Show Secretary.

-- Cryptic crossword setter ‘Soup’ (eg Guardian Genius puzzle, June 2020) and Editor, 1 Across subscription crossword magazine.
+- Cryptic crossword setter ‘Soup’ (eg Guardian Genius puzzles and assorted others) and Editor, 1 Across subscription crossword magazine.

 - Classical singing (as a bass with Cambridge Chorale, a local amateur choir, until 2018, and as an occasional short-notice locum for Jesus College Chapel Choir and others).